 Brandon McCallister is a fourth year double majoring in Comparative Human Development and TAPS.
 He has previously worked on Next to Normal (Stage Manager), Comedy of Errors (Stage Manager), Twelfth Night (Stage Manager), She Kills Monsters (Director), A Weekend of Workshops: The Monkey's Paw (Director), Henry V (ASM), Richard II (ASM), Love's Labour's Lost (AD), and Romeo and Juliet (Scenic/Props Designer).
 He has also worked with The House Theatre of Chicago as part of team stage management on their productions of A Comedical Tragedy for Mister Punch and Diamond Dogs.

 Katy Surhigh is a fourth-year English major.
 UT credits include LEAR (Stage Manager), Mr. Burns (Nelson), Winter's Tale (ASM), The Seagull (ASM), and Urinetown (Billy Boy Bill).
 Outside of UT, she has stage managed for UChicago Commedia.
 She is also involved in a cappella on campus, serving as the vice president of AcaCouncil and the vice president of her a cappella group, Rhythm and Jews.

-Olivia Malone is a second year studying Economics and Computer Science.
-Her recent UT credits include Mr Burns, a post-electric play (APM), Circe (Catwalker), and Iphigenia and Other Daughters (SM).
-She is also a technician at Mandel Hall.
+Olivia Malone is a third year studying Economics and Computer Science.
+In UT, she primarily stage and production manages.
+Her credits from 2017 include As You Like It (PM), She Kills Monsters (ME), Mr Burns, a post-electric play (APM), Circe (Catwalker), and Pericles, but Marxist (SM).